biocore/qurro/README.md

 [Songbird](https://github.com/mortonjt/songbird).
 It facilitates viewing a "ranked" plot of taxa alongside a scatterplot showing the log ratios of selected taxon abundances within samples.

+This tool is still being developed, so backwards-compatibile changes might occur.
+If you have any questions, feel free to contact me at mfedarko@ucsd.edu.

 ## Linked visualizations
 These two visualizations (the rank plot and sample scatterplot) are linked [1]: